3.3. Basic Measurement Operation

 Reference Phase Shift

 The reference phase shift is applied to the reference source before using the reference for demodulation.
 Tap auto to set the phase shift to result in zero degrees of indicated angle.
-Note that the measurement should be settled before tapping auto.
+NOTE: the measurement should be settled before tapping auto.
 Tap clear to set the phase shift to zero.

 Interface Command: SENSe#:LIA:DPHase